garmin/pyrex/README.md

 It may occasionally be necessary to maintain multiple different Docker images simultaneously.
-Pyrex can handle this without any problems, however it should be noted that each different image should be given a unique tag using the `${pyrex:tag}` variable.
+Pyrex can handle this without any problems, however it should be noted that each different image should be given a unique tag using the `${config:tag}` variable.
 This variable specifies the name of the tag that Pyrex will attach to the image when it is built to prevent Docker from thinking the image is unused and removing it.
 Each image should have unique tag assigned to it.
 In addition, it is highly recommended that the tag include the variables `${build:username}` and `${build:groupname}` to ensure that multiple users sharing a computer do not overwrite each others tags.

 ### Running Pyrex
 Once Pyrex is configured, using it is very straight forward.
 First, source the Pyrex environment setup you created.
-This will setup up the current shell to run the commands listed in `${pyrex:command}` inside of Pyrex.
+This will setup up the current shell to run the commands listed in `${config:command}` inside of Pyrex.
 Once this is done, you can simply run those commands and they will be executed in Pyrex.

 ### Bypassing Pyrex